pyokosmeme/FGtoAshes/PMC.md

 its a toy model. not literal. a spherical cow in vacuum, but as the forces of alienation have accelerated, we are all looking a lot more oblate, isolated, and without air.

+it is shorhand for, and now it is our turn to study statistical mechanics.

+but why, and what? this will be some psuedo manic crap.

+> you best start believing in statistical mechanics of spinglass, you're living in one